 Using the same familiar tool for both DevOps and backups

 When time is of the essence in a disaster situation, you don’t want your team to have to grapple with a tool that they’re not familiar with or don’t have access to.
 A tool that gives all of your team easy access to backup and restore functions from a familiar UI can make all the difference.
 Similarly, when you’re onboarding new team members or reviewing your backup history, having all your DevOps tooling under one roof makes the process easier.

 Lastly, managing a single account with one vendor and granting org permissions for one tool just makes things simpler from a purely administrative point of view.
 So for all of these reasons, a robust backup solution really is the missing piece that completes the Salesforce DevOps puzzle.
 And given that Salesforce is retiring its last-resort data recovery service on July 31st, there has never been a more pressing time to make sure you’ve put this final piece in place.

 Want to try out an integrated backup solution?

-To see for yourself how Gearset's backup solution addresses all of the points above and much more, try out Gearset's backup tool right now from within the app.
-If you're not already a Gearset customer, just click on the button below for a free trial.
+To see for yourself how Gearset’s backup solution addresses all of the points above and much more, try out Gearset’s backup tool right now from within the app.
 Gearset is ISO 27001 certified and has the highest standards of security.
-Our users' data is stored on our servers hosted on Amazon Web Services (AWS) - the same datacenters trusted by Salesforce and Heroku.
-Get in touch via the live-chat below if you have any questions, or book a consultation with one of our experts.
+Our users’ data is stored on our servers hosted on Amazon Web Services (AWS) - the same data centers trusted by Salesforce and Heroku.
+Start a free 30-day trial of Gearset or book a consultation with one of our experts.